CASE STUDY 003

 MISSION

-Allow users to explore and present ideas using interactive maps, blending creative freedom with a structured design system.
+Allow users explore and present ideas with interactive maps, blending creative freedom and a structured design system.

 USER STORIES